ovhlabs/knowledge-base/en/_posts/how-to-create-an-teamspeak-server-on-a-windows-instance.markdown

 --------------------------
 Alright, we landed on the TeamSpeak homepage; let's begin with the most important part, which is; you guessed it!
 Downloading the files!

-Simply click on Downloads on the top of the page:
+Simply click on Downloads on the top of the page:<br>
 ![alt text](http://puu.sh/cP4VB/9d25656172.png "windows desktop")

 Or if you're feeling a bit lazy click [here](http://www.teamspeak.com/?page=downloads).